cazala/synaptic/README.md

 `var trainer = new Trainer(myNetwork);`

-The trainer also contains bult-in tasks to test the performance of your network.
+The trainer also contains built-in tasks to test the performance of your network.

 ######train

-This method allows you to train any training set to a `Network`, the training set must be an `Array` containing object with an **input** and **output** properties, for exmple, this is how you train an XOR to a network using a trainer:
+This method allows you to train any training set to a `Network`, the training set must be an `Array` containing object with an **input** and **output** properties, for example, this is how you train an XOR to a network using a trainer:

 ```
 var trainingSet = [